Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 I mention this in case there is anyone out there just get started with the Amazon Associates program.
 This is a simple tactic that could definitely increase your overall earnings.

-If you are getting started using the Amazon Assoicates program, hopefully some of these tips will be useful to you.
+If you are getting started using the Amazon Assoicates program, hopefully some of these tips I've shared about how to use Amazon affiliate links will be useful to you.
 Amazon provides lots of different options for inserting links into your site that can be quite helpful.

 Do you have any questions about using the Amazon affiliate program?
 I'd love to hear your comments or questions below.